tech-engine/goscrapy/README.md

 ### main.go
 In your __`main.go`__ file, set up and execute your spider using the **GoScrapy** framework by following these steps:

-For implementation details, you can refer to the [sample code here](./_examples/scrapejsp/main.go).
+For details, please refer to the [sample code here](./_examples/scrapejsp/main.go).

 ## Pipelines
-In **GoScrapy** framework, pipelines play a pivotal role in managing, transforming, and fine-tuning the scraped data to meet your project's specific needs.
-Pipelines provide a powerful mechanism for executing a sequence of actions that are executed on the scraped data.
+Pipelines help in managing, transforming, and fine-tuning the scraped data.

 ### Built-in Pipelines
-**GoScrapy** as of now offers a few built-in pipelines you can choose from, designed to facilitate different aspects of data manipulation and organization.
+Below are built-in pipelines you can choose from.

 - **Export2CSV**
 - **Export2JSON**